Pickpocket (1959)

 Synopsis:

 An aimless young man, who believes in nothing, steals to finance his meagre existence, eventually joining forces with a brace of professional pickpockets.
-His steadfast friend, a police inspector and his dying mother's nextdoor neighbour, an attractive young woman, all attempt to steer him away from a course for which he is clearly ill-suited.
+His steadfast friend, a police inspector and his dying mother's nextdoor neighbour, an attractive young woman, all attempt to divert him from a self-destructive course.

 Review:

 Bresson's take on the dividing line between sin and law-breaking posits a special kind of redemption in the fact that the protagonist, who seems like Raskolnikov to consider himself above the law, finds love with the madonna-like Jeanne in the end.
-His use of unschooled actors lands us with the Mexican émigré LaSalle, who presumably delivers the vacuous egotism he was looking for.
-Bresson's characters operate as if in a daze, their deeds incongruously enobled by bursts of J.S.
-Bach.
+His use of unschooled actors as his 'modèles' brought two new performers to the profession (La Salle and Green), and he employed the services of a veritable pickpocket (Kassagi), resulting in breathtaking sequences of hands interacting.
+Bresson's protagonist, addicted to 'incertitude', operates as if in a daze, desperately hiding his inner turmoil, his moments of weakness enobled by bursts of J-B Lully.
+The film was a touchstone for Paul Schrader and is the most Hitchcockian of Bresson's works.

 Country: FR